 - Remove a skin margin ranging anywhere from 5mm to 1cm, depending on your specific case of skin cancer;

 - Refer for outpatient surgery under general anesthesia to remove larger areas of affected skin;

 - Refer for a lymph node biopsy, if needed;

 - For sensitive areas including the lips, ears, and nose, he may refer for Moh’s surgery, in which the cancer is carefully removed, layer by layer until it is entirely gone;

 - Curettage/electrodesiccation, for small cancers, which includes scraping it away; and

 - Medications, including creams that are applied for 1-2 months.

-Sometimes, moles are benign, meaning non-cancerous, but they still bother Dr. Perri’s Spring patients.
+Sometimes, moles are benign, meaning non-cancerous, but they still bother Dr. Perri’s patients.
 Perhaps they itch or are otherwise irritated, are raised and rub against clothing, or are undesirable.
-For these patients, Dr. Perri can remove moles, leaving you more satisfied with your skin.
+For these patients, Dr. Perri can remove irritated moles, leaving you more satisfied with your skin.

 Cysts are benign skin conditions that are often caused when pores become clogged with the oils that they naturally secrete.
 Although harmless, cysts can become irritating and unsightly, causing you to seek medical intervention to remove them.
-In his Spring offices, Dr. Perri treats the following types of cysts:
+In his offices, Dr. Perri treats the following types of cysts:

 - Sebaceous cysts, which affect deeper layers of skin near the oil-producing sebaceous gland; and